-There are some club Boards that have mastered great governance and deliver remarkable results.
-Yet there are others that fail miserably, creating more problems than they solve.
+Some club boards have mastered great governance and deliver remarkable results.
+Yet others fail miserably, creating more problems than they solve.

 What follows is what we have learned from both, using this experience and knowledge to help our clubs govern more effectively.

 ⭐ Create a compelling vision for the club

 ⭐ Are fully committed

 ⭐ Follow an orientation process

 ⭐ Argue for the greater good without making It personal

 ⭐ Rely on data and facts